Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 1. What kind of animals are at the facility?

-If the sanctuary has endangered animals (particularly baby or adult lions, large carnivores or elephants), where did they come from?
+If the sanctuary has endangered animals (particularly baby or adult lions, other large carnivores, or elephants), where did they come from?
 How did they end up at the sanctuary?
 Why have they not been returned to the wild or to a conservation area that is more like their natural environment?

 2. Can you touch the animals?